Using Spatial Data with R Shiny workshop

 Looking forward to seeing you during the workshop!

-Learn how to automate RMarkdown and Quarto reports!
-Join our workshop on Automating RMarkdown/Quarto reports which is a part of our workshops for Ukraine series.
+Join our workshop on Network Analysis with R, which is a part of our workshops for Ukraine series!

 Here’s some more info: